Notice of Privacy Practices

 Breach Notification

-Be notified if a breach of your unsecured protected health information occurs.
+Receive notification if a breach of unsecured PHI occurs.

 RECORD RETENTION